cseanburns/personal_knowledge_mgmt/src/11-web-sources-part-1.md

 The Data Tools dropbox box provides employment change data for various sectors of the U.S.
-As of [June 2022][dataBLS], we see that manufacturing jobs in the U.S. increased by an estimated 29,000, government jobs decreased by an estimated 9,000, and overall non-farm jobs increased by 372,000.
+As of [May 2023][dataBLS], we see that manufacturing jobs in the U.S. increased by an estimated 29,000, government jobs decreased by an estimated 9,000, and overall non-farm jobs increased by 372,000.

 The [CPI Inflation Calculator][cpiBLS] shows how the value of the dollar has changed over time.
-For example, I can see that $1.00 in June of 2021 has the same buying power as $1.09 in June of 2022, which shows that, on average, what costs me a $1.09 in June 2022 cost me a $1.00 the summer prior.
+For example, I can see that $1.00 in May of 2022 has the same buying power as $1.04 in May of 2023, which shows that, on average, what costs me a $1.04 in May 2023 cost me a $1.00 the summer prior.

 This calculator is useful in a lot of ways.
-For example, the tuition to attend UK for the [2002-2003 academic year was $1,740 per semester][uky2002], and for the [2022-2023 academic year, it is $6,340][uky2022].
+For example, the tuition to attend UK for the [2002-2003 academic year was $1,740 per semester][uky2002], and for the [2023-2024 academic year, it is $6,429][uky2023].
-The CPI calculator shows that if tuition increased at the same rate as inflation, then today's tuition cost should only be $2,865.93 per semester (from June 2002 to June 2022).
+The CPI calculator shows that if tuition increased at the same rate as inflation, then today's tuition cost should only be $2,943.16 per semester (from May 2002 to May 2023).
-That means the extra $3,564 spent on tuition today increased due to other (complicated) factors.
+That means the extra $3,486 spent on tuition today increased due to other (complicated) factors.

 You can also see how home prices have changed.
 The house I rent was purchased for $101,650 during the summer of 2001.
-Today the owners could easily sell for around $250,000 (estimated by realtor.com).
+Zillow estimages that it would sell for $314,300 (summer 2023).
-But inflation only accounts for a $171,016 price tag.
+But inflation only accounts for a price tag of $176,553.
-Thus the extra $70,000 or so is factor of other market forces.
+Thus the extra $137,747 or so is factor of other market forces.

 > Property information like this is generally public information.
 > Fayette County, the seat of Lexington, KY, provides this information